 - My hands-down favourite software for anything design-related from rough wireframing, diagramming to full-blown interactive prototypes is Moqups.
 In fact, I love this tool so much that I paid for it out of pocket when my company didn’t want to get a subscription.

 I look for tools that will help me keep track of my tasks, send alerts/reminders when required and enable me to share my tasks with other people.

 - At my previous company, where we were using Google Apps for Work, I was using Google Keep.
 Keep let’s you keep your task management very unstructured but the UI is beautifully designed to help you get things done.
 Keep is good for simple everyday task management while…

-- Everyone’s current favorite Trello is definitely a good choice for a more collaborative or detailed kind of task management that almost verges on project management.
-(Of course Trello is a good choice for project management too)
+- Everyone’s current favourite Trello is definitely a good choice for a more collaborative or detailed kind of task management that almost verges on project management.
+(Of course, Trello is a good choice for project management too)

 Note - I have deliberately excluded Asana from the list.
 I tried and didn’t like it.
 Just a personal choice.

 I look for tools that will help me keep a track of how the product is doing performance-wise, how people are using the product and to learn if specific features are getting/not getting adopted.